splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/delay-detectors.rst

 .. _min-delay-detectors-use-case:

 ********************************************************************
-Set Min Delay for detectors to account for sparse data
+Use case: Set Min Delay for detectors to account for sparse data
 ********************************************************************

 .. meta::